NicholasPowell/skipmo/README.md

-Implementation of the SkipBo card game to illustrate several principles of clean code and tinker with Kotlin and Docker
+Implementation of the SkipBo card gameRequest to illustrate several principles of clean code and tinker with Kotlin and Docker